 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The boundaries of the approximately 3,200 hectare area were determined by court order in 1929, the recognition as one of the first appellations followed in 1935.
-The classified as Cru (Spitzenappellation) area is located in the southernmost part of the area Côtes du Rhône on the left bank of the Rhone.
+The boundaries of the approximately 3,200 hectare area were determined by a court decision in 1929, the recognition as one of the first appellations followed in 1935.
+The area classified as Cru (top appellation) lies in the southernmost part of the area Cotes du Rhone on the left bank of the Rhône.
 It includes the municipality of Châteauneuf and some locations in the municipalities of Bédarrides, Courthézon, Orange and Sorgues.
-There are many different ones soil types from reddish-brown, with stones covered soil, in addition, sand, gravel and clay soils.
-Typical are the as Garrigue designated bush formations on shallow soils, the wines earthy Give tones with harsh plant aromas.
-Worth mentioning is a provision that aims to ensure high quality through mature and healthy grapes.
-At least 5% of qualitatively inadequate grapes must be isolated (le râpé).
-Of the alcohol content must be at least 12.5% vol.
+There are many different types soil types from reddish-brown soil covered with stones, but also sand, gravel and clay soils.
+They are typical as Garrigue designated bush formations on shallow soils that the wines earthy Give tones with tart plant aromas.
+It is worth mentioning a provision that should ensure high quality through mature and healthy grapes.
+At least 5% of insufficient quality grapes must be separated (le râpé).
+The alcohol content must be at least 12.5% vol.

-The different one terroir or soils and any Cuvée (Varietal blend) makes a general description of this wine almost impossible, but there are usually two basic types.
-The traditional produced spicy Type is dark, alcoholic to 14% vol and storable for several decades.
-The second variant is with Macération carbonique (Carbonic maceration) produced has one jammy Taste and resembles that Beaujolais, A great lover of wine was the President Charles de Gaulle (1890-1970).
+The different terroir or floors and any Cuvée (Mixed grape varieties) makes a generally valid description of this wine almost impossible, but there are usually two basic types.
+The traditional produced spicy Type is very dark, alcoholic up to 14% vol and can be stored for several decades.
+The second variant is with Maceration carbonique (Carbonic acid mash) has one jammy Taste and resembles that Beaujolais, President Charles de Gaulle (1890-1970) was a great lover of wine.
 To special vintages count 1990, 1995, 1998, 1999 and 2001.